Four friends need to cross a bridge.

 People that cross the bridge must carry the lamp to see the way.

-A pair must walk together at the rate of the slower person:
+A pair must walk together at the speed of the slower person:

-The second fastest solution gets the friends across in 21 minutes.
+The second fastest way of getting the friends across takes 21 minutes.

 The fastest takes 17 minutes.
 Can you work out how it is done?